Diver propulsion vehicle: History

 Human torpedoes or crewed torpedoes are a type of diver propulsion vehicle used as secret naval weapons in World War II.
 The name was commonly used to refer to the weapons that Italy, and later Britain, deployed in the Mediterranean and used to attack ships in enemy harbours.

-The first human torpedo was the Italian Maiale ("Pig").
-In operation, it was carried by another vessel (usually a normal submarine), and launched near the target.
+The first human torpedo was the Italian Mignatta ("Leech"), used during World War I to carry out the Raid on Pula.
+During World War II, the Italian Navy used the Siluro a Lenta Corsa ("Slow-running torpedo"), nicknamed "Maiale" after their inventor Teseo Tesei said that it was making the noise of a pig while moored on the beach..
+In operation, it was carried by another vessel (usually a normal submarine, like the Scirè), and launched near the target.
 It was electrically propelled, with two crewmen in diving suits and rebreathers riding astride.
 They steered the torpedo at slow speed to the target, used the detachable warhead as a limpet mine and then rode the torpedo away.
 The nose of the torpedo was filled with pounds of TNT and would be hung under a ship's keel.